- Image 1 of 2

 "Normally when you see an air crash, you see recognizable wreckage.
-There was nothing, just little bits of metal," said John Townes, a Reno pilot.
+There was nothing, just little bits of metal."

 From the photos he took, O'Brien said it looked like a piece of the plane's tail called a "trim tab" had fallen off.
 He believes that's what caused the plane's sudden climb.